plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.5 Individual Initiative

-As a Partner of the Organization, in some cases you are authorized to act beyond the authority of your Roles, or break the rules of this Constitution.
+As a Partner of the Organisation, in some cases you are authorized to act beyond the authority of your Roles, or break the rules of this Constitution.
 By acting under this extended authority you are taking ***“Individual Initiative”***, and you are bound by the following rules:

 #### 2.5.1 Allowed Situations

 You may only take Individual Initiative when all of the following are true:

-- **(a)** You are acting in good faith to serve the Purpose or express the Accountabilities of some Role within the Organization.
+- **(a)** You are acting in good faith to serve the Purpose or express the Accountabilities of some Role within the Organisation.
-- **(b)** You believe your action would resolve or prevent more Tension for the Organization than it would likely create.
+- **(b)** You believe your action would resolve or prevent more Tension for the Organisation than it would likely create.
-- **(c)** Your action would not commit the Organization to any spending beyond what you’re already authorized to spend.
+- **(c)** Your action would not commit the Organisation to any spending beyond what you’re already authorized to spend.
 - **(d)** If your action would violate any Policies or Domains, you believe much value would be lost from delaying to get permission or change Governance.

 #### 2.5.2 Communication & Restoration